mikepound/enigma/README.md

 An enigma machine is a mechanical encryption device that saw a lot of use before and during WW2.
 This code simulates a 3 rotor enigma, including the 8 rotors commonly seen during the war.

 ## Installing and Usage
 You can compile and run this code yourself if you have Java installed.
 For convenience I recommend using [IntelliJ](https://www.jetbrains.com/idea/) or a similar IDE.
 The community edition is free, and it'll make editing, compiling and running the code a lot easier.
-If you'd like to run it yourself, first install java, you follow the instructions below.
+If you'd like to run it yourself, first install java, then follow the instructions below.
 This assumes you've installed java and git.

 ### Windows
 Clone and traverse into the enigma directory